apache/iotdb/docs/UserGuide/IoTDB-SQL-Language/Maintenance-Command.md

 Execute Level Compaction and unsequence Compaction task.
 Currently IoTDB supports the following two types of SQL to manually trigger the compaction process of data files:

-* `MERGE` Execute Level Compaction first and then execute unsequence Compaction.
-In unsequence Compaction, this command will only rewrite overlapped Chunks, the merge speed is quick, while there will be redundant data on the disk eventually.
+* `MERGE` Execute the level compaction first and then execute the unsequence compaction.
+In unsequence compaction process, this command is executed very fast by rewriting the overlapped Chunks only, while there is some redundant data on the disk eventually.
-* `FULL MERGE` Execute Level Compaction first and then execute unsequence Compaction.
-In unsequence Compaction, this command will rewrite all data in overlapped files, the merge speed is slow, but there will be no redundant data on the disk eventually.
+* `FULL MERGE` Execute the level compaction first and then execute the unsequence compaction.
+In unsequence compaction process, this command is executed slow due to it takes more time to rewrite all data in overlapped files.
+However, there won't be any redundant data on the disk eventually.

 ```
 IoTDB> MERGE